SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Jasper's Corner Tap & Kitchen: American gastropub with a large selection of beers and cocktails, lower level of the Hotel Spero, 401 Taylor Street

-• Pinecrest Diner: Old school diner that is open 24/7, 401 Geary Street
+• Pinecrest Diner: Old-school diner that is open 24 hours, 401 Geary Street

 SF Public Transit

-The San Francisco theater district is just off Market Street, the corridor for many public transit options.
+The SF Theater District is just off Market Street, the corridor for many public transit options.
 To get here, you can take one of the following.

 Buses: 5, 7, 8, 9, 30, 45, 91